microsoft/graphitation/packages/apollo-forest-run/docs/normalization-pitfalls.md

 Also, _in theory_, normalized caches allow you to reduce the number of network requests: if the data requested by your query was already fetched by another query, the client can just retrieve it from the cache and bypass the network request.

+However, note that _even if you cannot avoid a network request_, a normalized cache that integrates with suspense (such as Relay's) makes it very trivial to achieve the following behavior: when a user navigates from a list view to a detail view, the transition can occur instantaneously, and the components for which there is enough data (such as the detail view header) can render instantly.
+The rest of the detail view is replaced by a suspense boundary.

 However, normalization in GraphQL clients comes at a cost, and also has surprising pitfalls that we will cover below.